sombriks/rosetta-beer-store/README.md

 # rosetta-beer-store

 The very same beer store implemented in various stacks.
-Also, fontends and backends are interchangeable
+Also, frontends and backends are interchangeable

 ## Why?